astral-sh/ruff/README.md

   [FILES]...
 List of files or directories to check

 Options:
+      --fix
-      --fix              Attempt to automatically fix lint violations --show-source      Show violations with source code
+          Attempt to automatically fix lint violations
+      --show-source
+          Show violations with source code
+      --show-fixes
-      --show-fixes       Show an enumeration of all autofixed lint violations --diff             Avoid writing any fixed files back; instead, output a diff for each changed file to stdout -w, --watch            Run in watch mode by re-running whenever files change --fix-only         Fix any fixable lint violations, but don't report on leftover violations.
-Implies `--fix` --format <FORMAT>  Output serialization format for violations [env: RUFF_FORMAT=] [possible values: text, json, junit, grouped, github, gitlab, pylint]
+          Show an enumeration of all autofixed lint violations --diff
+          Avoid writing any fixed files back; instead, output a diff for each changed file to stdout -w, --watch
+          Run in watch mode by re-running whenever files change --fix-only
+          Fix any fixable lint violations, but don't report on leftover violations.
+Implies `--fix` --format <FORMAT>
+          Output serialization format for violations [env: RUFF_FORMAT=] [possible values: text, json, junit, grouped, github, gitlab, pylint]
+      --target-version <TARGET_VERSION>
+          The minimum Python version that should be supported --config <CONFIG>
-      --config <CONFIG>  Path to the `pyproject.toml` or `ruff.toml` file to use for configuration --statistics       Show counts for every rule with at least one violation --add-noqa         Enable automatic additions of `noqa` directives to failing lines --show-files       See the files Ruff will be run against with the current settings --show-settings    See the settings Ruff will use to lint a given Python file -h, --help             Print help
+          Path to the `pyproject.toml` or `ruff.toml` file to use for configuration --statistics
+          Show counts for every rule with at least one violation --add-noqa
+          Enable automatic additions of `noqa` directives to failing lines --show-files
+          See the files Ruff will be run against with the current settings --show-settings
+          See the settings Ruff will use to lint a given Python file -h, --help
+          Print help

 Rule selection:
       --select <RULE_CODE>